opentargets/genetics-pipe/documentation/ot_genetics_deployment.md

 - [ ] update top level variables in `scripts/run_cluster.sh`: `release` and `config` should be the only changes necessary.
 - [ ] run script `scripts/run_cluster.sh` from root directory.
 This script builds a jar file, pushes it to GS storage, starts a cluster and runs all steps.
+Some of the jobs will fail because of missing dependencies.
+Consult `documentation/step_dependencies` for the correct order.

-Once this is done, the genetics team needs to run the `l2g` ML pipeline to create the last input necessary for the `manhattan` step.
+- [ ] inform genetics team that the outputs are ready, and they will run the ML pipeline to generate the `l2g` outputs.
+The file we need for the final step (`manhattan`) is typically found under `genetics-portal-dev-staging/l2g/<date>/predictions/l2g.full.220128.parquet` in the staging area.
+- [ ] Copy L2G file from the staging area to the development area (updating dates as necessary): `gsutil -m cp -r gs://genetics-portal-dev-staging/l2g/220128/predictions/l2g.full.220128.parquet gs://genetics-portal-dev-data/22.01/outputs/l2g/`
+- [ ] Run the `manhattan` step.
+- [ ] Check all the expected output directories are present using the ammonite script `amm scripts/check_outputs.sc`.